sdebruyn/inzight/models/overview.md

 #### Available datasets

 The available datasets can be found in the marts folder in the project.
-These are materialized as parquet files in the assets folder.

 {% enddocs %}